 Western Lake Erie Beach

-Western Lake Erie Beach sounds about 16% louder than Central Lake Erie Beach to the human ear, a 2.2 dBA gap.
+To the human ear, noise in central Lake Erie Beach sounds about 24% louder than in northeastern Lake Erie Beach, a 3.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Lake Shore Rd do you need to be?